-Adrian has overseen the creative output of all of Six to Start’s main projects, including Liberty News, We Tell Stories, and Smokescreen.
-Adrian is also responsible for new concept and product development at Six to Start across a range of media including the web, mobile phones, and the real world.
+Since 2007, Adrian has overseen the creation of all of Six to Start’s main projects, including Zombies, Run!, We Tell Stories, and Smokescreen, and its research and development projects with clients including Disney Imagineering, the British Museum, and Microsoft.
+Adrian is also responsible for new concept and product development at Six to Start across a range of media including smartphones and the web.

 Adrian is one of the world’s leading online and alternate reality game designers, having been influential in the genre since its birth.
-Previously, Adrian was Director of Play at Mind Candy, where he designed and produced Perplex City, the world’s first commercially successful ARG.
+Previously, Adrian was Director of Play at Mind Candy, where he designed and produced the Perplex City ARG.
 Some of the venues at which Adrian has spoken include TED, Google, GDC, Nordic Game and the Montreal Games Summit.

-Adrian previously studied neuroscience at Oxford University, Cambridge University, and the University of California at San Diego.
-Adrian writes about technology for The Telegraph and also on his own blog.
+Adrian previously studied neuroscience at the University of Cambridge, the University of Oxford, and the University of California at San Diego.
+Adrian is the author of A History of the Future in 100 Objects and has written about technology for The Telegraph.

-An avid player of both Poker and Go, Matt wishes he was better at both, but defies you to beat his highscore on Quadnet, a game which has given him the reflexes of a cat on speed.
+An avid player of both Poker and Android: Netrunner, Matt wishes he was better at both, but will never refuse a game of either.
 Writing his dissertation on Philip K. Dick has ensured he never quite believes what is happening to him, which is probably a good thing.